 Like any Yashica TLR, if you press in the plate in the middle of the lid, a magnifying lens pops out.
 It’s indispensable for my middle-aged eyes.
 That lid section also locks in place so you can use the square in the lid as a viewfinder.

-The Yashica-12 takes only 120 film, by the way, and makes 12 square photos on a roll.
-The better-known Yashica Mat 124G takes both 120 and 220, which is the same film as 120, but there’s twice as much of it on a roll.
+The Yashica-12 makes 12 square photos on each roll of 120 film.
+The better-known Yashica Mat 124G takes both 120 and also 220, which is the same film as 120, but there’s twice as much of it on a roll.
 I don’t think I’m missing out by not being able to shoot 220.

 And here’s that courthouse.
 It was completed in 1911.
 The top of the dome, above the clocks, is made of stained glass.